inlinedb/inlinedb-docs/docs/api/table.md

 ## Save queries

-Saves pending queries to the table.
+Saves queued queries to the table.
 Once done, it empties the query queue.

 ```js
 table.save();